-External interrupts on INT0, INT1, INT2 and INT3 are edge-triggered.
-INT0 is multiplexed with RB0 pin whereas INT1, INT2 and INT3 can only be used via remappable pins as shown in Table 11-13.
+External interrupts on the RB0/INT0, RB1/INT1, RB2/INT2 and RB3/INT3 pins are edge-triggered.
 If the corresponding INTEDGx bit in the INTCON2 register is set (= 1), the interrupt is triggered by a rising edge.
 If that bit is clear, the trigger is on the falling edge.